 Extend: The great thing about SharePoint is just how much flexibility it can provide and how far it can be extended.
 Similar to how we talk about taking SharePoint to new heights here at Bamboo, Brian discussed how users and administrators can utilize third-party and/or custom Web Parts to extend SharePoint’s native capabilities.
 By creating integrated solutions, we have the ability to extend SharePoint feature offerings as far as research and development will allow.

 Build: We all know that SharePoint has some great platform capabilities – content management, business intelligence, data maintenance, and more – but what about the capabilities that SharePoint out-of-the-box does not address?
 According to Brian, it’s up to us, as developers, to “create solutions on top of the SharePoint infrastructure that leverage the breadth of capabilities provided the SharePoint platform.”

 Sound like a daunting task?
 Luckily for us, it doesn’t have to be.
 As Brian noted, the SharePoint community is rich with knowledge as well as seasoned Microsoft MVPs who are eager to help share what they have learned along their SharePoint journey.
 Be it MSDN, TechNet, or Bamboo Nation, there are numerous resources available out there for developers looking to take the plunge and start developing applications on the SharePoint platform.

-The panel hit the ground running with their list of top best practices when it comes to developing, implementing and executing a successful mobile strategy.
+The panel hit the ground running with its list of top best practices when it comes to developing, implementing, and executing a successful mobile strategy.
 Some of the highlights included:

 - First and foremost, consider the costs needed to implement a mobile strategy.
 Are you getting a positive ROI?